 On this occasion, Americans generally express their gratitude to God for saving them both from the religious persecution that the Pilgrims experienced and from other tribulations.

 Americans every year generally celebrate this holiday by eating a gigantic turkey with stuffing, corn on the cob, corn muffins, cranberry sauce, pumpkin pie, apple pie, and other delicacies.
-While some Jews are reluctant to celebrate Halloween as the holiday is closely connected historically to Christianity, this is not the case with Thanksgiving.
+While Jews refrain from marking some other holidays that are connected historically to Christianity, this is not the case with Thanksgiving.

-This is because America’s First President George Washington refrained from utilizing Christian language when he designated November 26th to be Thanksgiving, thus signifying that the holiday should include all Americans and not just Christian Americans.
+This is because America’s First President George Washington avoided using “Christian” language when he designated November 26th to be Thanksgiving, thus signifying that the holiday should include all Americans and not just Christian Americans.
 Rabbi Moshe Feinstein and Rabbi Joseph Soloveitchik, two leading 20th century Orthodox legal authorities, both agreed that Thanksgiving was a secular American holiday, similar to the Fourth of July.

 Many of the central themes of the Thanksgiving holiday resonate with Jews across the globe.
 Just as the Pilgrims fled religious persecution in England, many Jews are descended from refugees who fled antisemitism in Europe, Latin America, and the Middle East.
 A holiday that promotes the right to religious freedom and being grateful to God for one’s survival has great significance for the Jewish people.